GitHub Copilot

 3. Remove the integration entry from `~/.sonar/sonarqube-cli/state.json` (under `integrations.installed`).

-See [Uninstalling](/sonarqube-cli/administration/uninstall.md) for the full removal procedure.
+See the SonarQube CLI [Uninstalling](/sonarqube-cli/administration/uninstall.md) page for the full removal procedure.

 ## Related pages <a href="#related-pages" id="related-pages"></a>